idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 Most companies have their “competencies” they test for.
 But I abstract it down to:

 - Smart (Can code, understands)
-  - Teach me something
+  - Teach me something you deeply understand
-  - Walk through X, and Y, how do you, explain me the trade offs.
+  - Walk through X, and Y, how do you, explain the trade offs.
 - Get things done (wants to ship, owns it):
-  - What matters to them
+  - What matters to you
   - Tell me something hard you did.
+  - Tell me your favorite parts
 - EQ: (Not an asshole, Continuous Learning, Sees impact off his action, self aware o how eels)
   - Tell me a time you got in a fight
   - Tell me the hardest feedback you received.